Mapping Your Decision Landscape

 • Preparing for client calls with relevant context (several times weekly, information-heavy)

 When AI helps with these decisions, the time savings compound.
-Twenty minutes saved on a daily decision is 80+ hours per year.
+20 minutes saved on a daily decision is 80+ hours per year.
+This is where I started with my own social media workflow—72,000 messages a month, each requiring a triage decision.
+The volume alone made it a sweet-spot candidate, and the information intensity (checking account history, purchase status, sentiment) sealed it.

 The Trap: Low Frequency + Low Information Intensity